KarlRW/tree-for-windows/README.md

 In the land of folders wide and deep,
 A script was born, to help you peep.
 ```

-A recursive directory listing program that produces a depth-indented listing of files.
-View your files and folders with options to filter specific file types.
+View your files and folders in a tree format.
+Has options to filter specific file types.
 I find it helpful when I want to describe my project structure to openai.